Skip to main content

 What we promise

-M6 marker injection (Anthropic, Google) is structural — it does not change the semantic content the model sees on cache MISS, and on cache HIT the model sees the exact content it would have processed inline.
+M6 marker injection (Anthropic, Google) is structural.
+It does not change the semantic content the model sees on cache MISS, and on cache HIT the model sees the exact content it would have processed inline.
 OpenAI's auto-cache path doesn't mutate the body at all; M6 is just the attribution signal so the canary breakdown stays honest.

 When provider documentation contradicts our integration (e.g. Anthropic changes the cache_control syntax, OpenAI tightens the 1024-token threshold, Google deprecates cachedContents), the worker version that ships the fix carries a CHANGELOG entry + deprecation window for any sponsor still on a pre-update KV record.